josepot/react-redux-internal-state/README.md

 When developing redux-apps: is it a good idea to keep all the state of your app in the redux store?
-Should we also keep in our redux store the transient data of our app and the "internal state" of your ui components?
+Should we also keep in our redux store the transient data of our app and the “internal state” of your UI components?
 Do we want our UI components to be able to manage their own state?

-Let's imagine that we have a carousel component that receives the following props from a container: `width` and `slides`.
-Shoudln't the carousel itself be the one responsible for managing its internal state? (the slide that it's currently visible, the transitions, etc?)
+Let’s imagine that we have a carousel component that receives the following props from a container: `width` and `slides`.
+Shouldn’t the carousel itself be the one responsible for managing its internal state? (the slide that it’s currently visible, the transitions, etc?)
 Should we manage that state with redux?
 Do we want to have that transient state it in the redux store?
 Could there be a way to have both things at once: the carousel managing its internal